dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 ## Add Loading Component to Home

-The Angular 1 ng1-dinos app shows the loading directive in the home and the detail views.
+The Angular 1 ng1-dinos app shows the loading directive in the home and detail views.

 ### Implement Loading Functionality in Home TypeScript